This article may contain affiliate links, please read my affiliate disclosure for more information

-Whenever I paint a landscape I never just get straight into it, I always do some planning first and the planning always begins with my sketchbook .
+Whenever I paint a landscape I never just get straight into it, I always do some planning first and the planning always begins with my sketchbook.
 But why sketch and draw, why not just start painting?
-Well there is a simple answer: if you go straight into a studio painting, you’ll likely run into trouble with the composition.
+Well, there is a simple answer: if you go straight into a studio painting, you’ll likely run into trouble with the composition.

-I’ve seen many terrible landscape paintings in art galleries (some with high price tags) because of bad compositions due to lack of prior planning.
+I’ve seen many terrible landscape paintings in art galleries (some with high price tags) because of bad compositions due to a lack of prior planning.
 This problem could have been alleviated had these artists carried out some pencil sketches first to design their compositions.

 Planning a painting in your sketchbook first is an important step in the painting process in my opinion.
 You wouldn’t start building a house with no foundations or prior plans and drawings, it’s the same when planning a painting.
-Besides which drawing and sketching is fun.
+Besides this drawing and sketching is fun.

-In this blog post I explain the reasons you should sketch before you paint, I cover the materials you will need and I demonstrate step-by-step two landscape drawings.
+In this blog post, I explain the reasons you should sketch before you paint, I cover the materials you will need and I demonstrate step-by-step two landscape drawings.

 Getting Started With Sketching

-The most obvious materials you’ll need are some pencils and a sketchbook , but there is a little more to it than that.
+The most obvious materials you’ll need are some pencils and a sketchbook, but there is a little more to it than that.
 I use a range of graphite pencils to achieve light and dark tones within my drawings.
 I also use a craft knife and sandpaper in order to sharpen my pencils.